Report It explained

 Members of the public can also sign up for alerts via email.
 Our alerts system includes alerts about severe weather, planned county council roadworks, and a range of other county council services.

-Please contact your district or borough council to report any of the following:
+Please contact the district or borough council for the area to report any of the following:

 - Abandoned vehicles